Legal protection for couples living together

 It’s a popular myth that the law applies to common law husbands or wives or couples living together just as it does to married couples.

-If you decide to live with your partner but not to get married or enter a civil partnership, you should protect your legal interests to reduce the legal and financial problems which may arise if you decide to separate or if one of you dies:
+If you decide to live with your partner but not to get married or enter a civil partnership, you should protect your legal interests to reduce the legal and financial problems which may arise if you decide to separate or if one of you dies.
+Our cohabitation law experts at Nelsons could advise on:

 - Make a Living Together Agreement (also known as a Cohabitation Agreement) to govern the day-to-day financial issues in your relationship